mb-mb/rust_docx/README.md

 </div>

----

-👉 Rust_Doc 👈
+👉 Rust_Docx 👈

 **NOTE**: This is just for the demo app

 ## State
-rust_doc is in active development
+rust_docx is in active development

 <div align="center">
 <a href="https://www.rerun.io/"><img src="media/rerun_io_logo.png" width="440"></a>